yarisvt/tyk-docs/tyk-docs/content/tyk-rest-api/token-management.md

     }
 ```

-#### Example: Importing existing tokens into Tyk
+#### Example: Importing Existing Keys into Tyk

-You can use the APIs as defined above to import existing tokens into Tyk.
+You can use the APIs as defined above to import existing keys into Tyk.

 This example uses standard `authorization` header authentication, and assumes that the Dashboard is located at `127.0.0.1:8080` and the Tyk secret is `352d20ee67be67f6340b4c0605b044b7` - update these as necessary to match your environment.

-To import a token called `abc`, save the JSON contents as `token.json` (see example below), then run the following Curl command:
+To import a key called `abc`, save the JSON contents as `token.json` (see example below), then run the following Curl command:

 ```
     curl http://127.0.0.1:8080/tyk/keys/abc -H 'x-tyk-authorization: 352d20ee67be67f6340b4c0605b044b7' -H 'Content-Type: application/json'  -d @token.json